amusecode/amuse/README.md

 This directory contains the AMUSE software.
 With AMUSE you can write scripts to simulate astrophysical problems in different domains.

-The documentation and the software can be found at:
+The documentation and more info can be found at:

 * http://www.amusecode.org

 Getting Started
 ===============

-To build amuse you need a working build environment and install some prerequisites.
-This document contains the quick install instructions, if these fail please look at the detailed descriptions of the installation procedure in the documents in the 'doc/install' directory.
+To build amuse you need a working build environment with python and install some prerequisites.
+This document contains the quick install instructions, if these fail please look for options at the detailed descriptions of the installation procedure in the documents in the 'doc/install' directory.

 Compilers
 =========